-Pedigree Lane had no doubt grown more crowded since those early days, but as it winded its way towards the edge of town the houses grew sparser.
-As Twilight trotted along with determined steps she almost felt like walking back through time, and as she stopped and looked up at the mansion she felt for a moment like she was now looking at the old photograph again.
+Pedigree Lane had no doubt grown more crowded since those early days, but as it wound its way towards the edge of town, the houses grew sparser.
+As Twilight trotted along with determined steps she almost felt like walking back through time, and as she stopped and looked up at the mansion she felt for a moment like she was looking again at the old photograph.

 Windows had been broken and barred, the roof was full of holes, the garden was a jungle, and in all ways the place looked miserable.
-It was a wonder, Twilight thought, that nopony had done anything to repair it, or tear it down.
-It was a sorry sight indeed, once the home of one of Dappleshore's finest residents, now left to ruin.
-What had happened?
+It was a wonder, Twilight thought, that nopony had done anything to repair it or tear it down.
+It was a sorry sight indeed.
+Once the home of one of Dappleshore's finest residents, now left to ruin.

 A faint orange light sprung up in the window, causing Twilight to pause and shiver.
 Was it just the cold of the night, or something more?
-Admonishing herself for her childish fear, Twilight continued up to the window and peeked through the bars, narrowing her eyes at the light while her heart raced in anticipation.
+Admonishing herself for her foalish fear, Twilight continued up to the window and peeked through the cracks in the bars, narrowing her eyes at the light while her heart raced in anticipation.

 In the light of a small kindling fire in the old fireplace, a blue unicorn was trying to drive out the cold from her bones.
-Draped in her cape and lying on a bed made of leaves and old newspapers, she seemed almost as poor as the house within which she had sought shelter from the night.
+Draped in her cape and lying on a bed made of leaves and old newspapers, Trixie seemed almost as poor as the house within which she had sought shelter from the night.